Manuscript Formatting Guide

 2. The Editorial Process

-See Getting Published In Joint Force Quarterly for an explanation of JFQ's editorial criteria for publication, refereeing policy and how editors handle papers after submission.
-Submission is taken by the journal to mean that all the listed authors have agreed all of the contents.
-See authorship policy for more details.
+See Getting Published in Joint Force Quarterly for an explanation of JFQ's editorial criteria for publication, its peer review policy, and how editors handle papers after submission.
+Submission is taken by the journal to mean that all the listed authors have agreed.

 3. Readability

 Write in plain English.
-"Mil" speak, "Pentagonese," "security" speak, etc., are alienating to most readers and demonstrate not only pretention but also, in some cases, an inability to discuss an issue consistently, coherently, and knowingly.
-Writers who are on "the inside" of a topic must realize that most readers are not.
-Writing for an extremely limited audience (that is, all of the other "insiders") is not publishable.
-Overuse of jargon, acronyms, and initialisms demonstrates lack of creativity and careful thought.
-Essential but specialized terms should be explained concisely but not didactically.
+"Mil"-speak, "Pentagonese," "security"-speak, etc., are alienating to most readers.
+Writers who are on "the inside" of a topic must recognize that most readers are not.
+Writing meant for an extremely limited audience (that is, all of the other "insiders") is not publishable in JFQ.
+Minimize use of jargon and acronyms/initialisms.
+For those that must remain, make sure to define and introduce them, respectively.

 JFQ's editors often suggest revised titles and rewrite the summaries of articles so the conclusions are clear to a broad readership.